About Kelp Journal

 We consider previously unpublished essays of all types, generally in lengths of under 6,000 words, with extra emphasis on oceanic and surf themes.
 We are also looking for unique takes on global travel, like a hole-in-the-wall restaurant that blew your mind, or a strange experience abroad.

-A delightful mixture of all our sections, we are looking for flash and micro fiction in any genre; short essays on any topic, including spooky encounters; book reviews; poetry, with a focus on emerging poets; and photography and art.
+A delightful mixture of all our sections, we are looking for previously unpublished micro, flash, and short fiction in any genre; short essays on any topic; book reviews; poetry, and photography and art.
 As always, coastal, travel, and adventure themes are preferred; however, all will be considered.

 Please note that submissions that do not follow Kelp Journal guidelines will receive an automatic decline.

 Submitting to Kelp Books

-We're looking for submissions of literary, crime, thriller, mystery, and horror manuscripts.
+We are actively seeking submissions of literary, noir, crime, thriller, and mystery manuscripts, as well as poetry.
 A sense of place is important to us, and while no place is excluded from our appetite, we strongly prefer coastal themes, West Coast locales, surfing, and works that embody travel and adventure.
 We will consider novel-length (70,000-120,000 word) manuscripts.
 We also consider short story collections, poetry, and non-fiction.
 No agent is required in order to submit.